-A detox is typically done while staying at a rehab centre, so that healthcare professionals can be there to monitor your treatment and progress.
+Detox is typically done while staying at a rehab centre like Arista Recovery where healthcare professionals are able to support you and monitor your treatment and progress.
 During the course of the treatment, you will cease drinking alcohol, which will trigger your body to rid itself of the toxins that alcohol introduces into the system.
 As you’d expect, this part of the process can be difficult for sufferers to deal with, simply because withdrawal symptoms can be quite severe depending on your level of dependency.

 The first three to five days tend to be the hardest, after which, your body will begin to familiarise itself with being alcohol free.
 To help make this transitional period more manageable, a detox course will involve vitamins and/or medications that should make your experience less harrowing.
+Another option to make the detox process much less taxing on the body and mind would be to use Ibogaine for alcoholism treatment, the use of ibogaine can produce a calming effect for the brain when blocking signals that produce withdrawal symptoms or cravings.
 Once you have come out the other side, you’ll be given aftercare to help you continue to maintain this new freedom from alcohol, which in itself can be a challenge.